Our Team

 Secretary

 Based in Las Vegas, Nevada, Paula Roller brings deep compassion, lived experience, and operational expertise to her role in the mental health field.
-As the spouse of a Desert Storm Army veteran and someone personally affected by the loss of a loved one to suicide, Paula’s commitment to supporting those who serve runs deep.
+As the spouse of a Desert Storm Army Veteran and someone who has been personally affected by the loss of a loved one to suicide, Paula’s commitment to supporting those who serve runs deep.

 Through Gaits to Healing, Paula combines her advocacy and professional skillset to create pathways of hope and healing—one step at a time.

-Beyond his medical career, Lichardi served as a volunteer firefighter for 25 years with the Freehold Fire Department, giving him firsthand insight into the physical and psychological toll faced by first responders.
+Beyond his medical career, Mike served as a volunteer firefighter for twenty-five years with the Freehold Fire Department, giving him firsthand insight into the physical and psychological toll faced by first responders.
 Michael served as President of the Freehold Borough Board of Education, demonstrating his strong commitment to his fellow community members.

 His dedication to first responder mental health advocacy is deeply personal.
 He was present during the 9/11 attacks, an event that profoundly shaped his perspective on trauma and long-term stress exposure.
 He has endured devastating losses, including his brother’s death by suicide and the passing of his father-in-law due to 9/11-related cancer, the latter having worked closely with the Attorney General and Police Commissioner during 9/11.
 These experiences have fueled his mission to ensure first responders receive the psychological and emotional support they deserve.